DilrajS/FlashAI/My Prompt Engineering Journey for FlashAI.md

 - **Analysis**: Specifying the output format as JSON significantly improved the structuring of the flashcards.

 ### Prompt Version 3
+- *Output*: [
+  {
+    "front": "What is the etymology of the name 'chipmunk'?", "back": "The name 'chipmunk' comes from the Ojibwe word ᐊᒋᑕᒨ ajidamoo, meaning 'one who descends trees headlong.'"
+  },
+  {
+    "front": "Who first described the chipmunk?",
+    "back": "Mark Catesby first described the chipmunk in his 1743 work 'The Natural History of Carolina, Florida, and the Bahama Islands.'"
+  },
+  {
+    "front": "What does the scientific name 'Sciurus striatus' mean?", "back": "The scientific name 'Sciurus striatus' means 'striped squirrel' in Latin."
+  },
+  {
+    "front": "Describe the appearance of the eastern chipmunk.", "back": "The eastern chipmunk has reddish-brown fur on its upper body, five dark brown stripes along its back, and a tawny stripe from its whiskers to below its ears.
+It has lighter fur on its lower body."
+  },
+  {
+    "front": "Where does the eastern chipmunk live?", "back": "The eastern chipmunk lives in deciduous wooded areas and urban parks throughout the eastern United States and southern Canada."
+  },
+  {
+    "front": "What is the behavior of the eastern chipmunk regarding nesting?", "back": "The eastern chipmunk constructs underground nests with extensive tunnel systems, often with several entrances.
+It lines its burrows with leaves, rocks, sticks, and other material."
+  },
+  {
+    "front": "What is the vocal repertoire of chipmunks?", "back": "The vocal repertoire of chipmunks consists of five sounds: chip, chuck, trills, whistle or squeal, and chatter.
+Their trilling can occur at a rate of 130 trills per minute."
+  }
+]

 **Prompt**: "Transform the provided text into a structured set of flashcards, each designed to enhance test preparation efficiency.
 Your task is to distill key concepts and information from the following material: ${text}.
 Construct each flashcard with a focus on essential ideas, framing a pertinent question on the front and its precise answer on the back.